 NEW SECTION.
-SECTION 22.
+SECTION 24.
 There is hereby added to K.C.C. chapter 21A.55 a new section to read as follows:

 A.1.
-There is hereby created the Sammamish Valley and Vashon Town Center wine and adult beverage remote tasting room demonstration project A. The purpose of demonstration project A is to support agriculture and synergistic development of mixed use wine and adult beverage facilities in order to boost agritourism and both areas reputations as food and adult-beverage destinations.
+There is hereby created the Sammamish Valley and Vashon Town Center wine and adult beverage remote tasting room demonstration project A. The purpose of demonstration project A is to support agriculture and synergistic development of mixed use wine and adult beverage facilities in order to boost agritourism and both areas' reputations as food and adult-beverage destinations.

 2. The demonstration project will enable the county to determine if expanded wine and adult beverage-based uses can be permitted while maintaining the core functions and purposes of the Rural Area and Agricultural Production District zones.
 The expected benefits from the demonstration projects include: developing a clear picture of wine and adult beverage industry impacts on and benefits to Rural Area and Agricultural Production District zoned communities, opportunity for additional exposure for locally sourced agricultural products; and the opportunity to identify and evaluate potential substantive changes to countywide land use regulations to support the development of additional areas of unincorporated King County that may benefit from growth in wine and adult beverage industry agritourism.